Virus/Spyware/ Malware Protection

 - Boot Sector Virus: Infects the boot sector of floppy disks

 - Multipartite Virus: Infects both the boot sector and executable files

 - Polymorphic virus: Infects data types and functions

 Worms don’t need an active host program to cause damage but they can still replicate themselves.
 Once a worm makes infects your computer, it can self-replicate and spread to other computers via the network or Internet connection.
 Worms can harm your computer by consuming network bandwidth and injecting additional malware.

 Trojans attack someone’s computer by disguising themselves as seemingly harmless programs.
 Users are often tricked into loading and executing Trojans on their computers.
 Once on your computer, Trojans allow the attacker to copy, modify, delete, and steal sensitive data.

-Here are some common types of Trojans:
+Common types of Trojans: